 Deciding on a thesis topic is critical for the Doctoral Candidate.
 Choose a subject that excites your curiosity and engages your interest.
 Even those candidates who enter the program with ideas about a thesis topic are advised to test them further against the current state of scholarship and available resources.

 FINDING A SUPERVISOR

 The Graduate English faculty is large in number and extraordinarily wide-ranging in its scholarship.
 Students are advised to investigate just how extensive the range of potential supervisors is.
 Every Ph.D. student is assigned a mentor, who is one source for information about potential thesis supervisors.
 Coursework offers the chance to explore intellectual affinities with potential supervisors, and the Director and Associate Directors of the graduate program can offer useful advice.
 Members of the Graduate Faculty are always willing to discuss thesis topics and supervision with candidates, and asking a faculty member to read and comment on a fellowship proposal is an excellent way to begin to gauge the potential of a supervisory relationship.
-Students should initiate discussion of a thesis topic with potential supervisors no later than the Spring of the first year of the Ph.D. program (or second year for Direct Entry students).
+Students should initiate discussion of a thesis topic with potential supervisors early in the second term of the first year of the Ph.D. program (or second year for Direct Entry students).